Travel

 Neon Museum – A graveyard of classic Vegas signs glowing in the desert.
 Try to book the “Brilliant!” show there.
 It uses projection mapping to “re-light” the broken signs, and it’s spectacular.

 Fremont Street Experience – Vintage Vegas neon, street performers, and the chaotic fun of old‑school casinos.
-It’s the closest thing to stepping into a retro Duran Duran visual world.

 Day Trips for Duran Duran Fans